A Night in the Lonesome October: Plot summary

 A Night in the Lonesome October is narrated from the point-of-view of Snuff, a dog who is Jack the Ripper's companion.
 The bulk of the story takes place in London and its environments, though at one point the story detours through the dream-world described by Lovecraft in The Dream-Quest of Unknown Kadath.
-Though never explicitly stated, various contextual clues within the story (the most obvious of which being the appearance of Sherlock Holmes or "The Great Detective") imply that it takes place during the late Victorian period.
+Though never explicitly stated, various contextual clues within the story (the most obvious of which is the appearance of Sherlock Holmes or "The Great Detective") imply that it takes place during the late Victorian period.

-The story reveals that once every few decades when the moon is full on the night of Halloween, the fabric of reality thins and doors may be opened between this world and the realm of the Great Old Ones.
+The story reveals that once every few decades when the moon is full on the night of Halloween (a very rare "Blue Moon", meaning the second full moon in that month), the fabric of reality thins, and doors may be opened between this world and the realm of the Great Old Ones.
 When these conditions are right, men and women with occult knowledge may gather at a specific ritual site to hold the doors closed, or to help fling them open.
 Should the Closers win, then the world will remain as it is until the next turning, but should the Openers succeed, then the Great Old Ones will come to Earth, to remake the world in their own image, enslaving or slaughtering the human race in the process.
 The Openers have never yet won.
 These meetings are often referred to as "The Game" or "The Great Game" by the participants, who try to keep the goings-on secret from the mundane population.

-The various "Players" during the Game depicted in the book are archetypal characters from Victorian Era gothic fiction – Jack the Ripper (only ever referred to as "Jack"), Dracula ("The Count"), Victor Frankenstein ("The Good Doctor"), and the Wolf Man (known as "Larry Talbot", the film character's name) all make appearances.
-In addition, there is a Witch ("Crazy Jill"), a Clergyman (Vicar Roberts), a Druid ("Owen"), a "Mad Monk" ("Rastov" – apparently modeled after Rasputin), and grave robbers or Hermetic occultists ("Morris and McCab" – based either on real-life grave robbers Burke and Hare or a reference to a real hermetic of the time, MacGregor Mathers).
+The various "Players" during the Game depicted in the book are archetypal characters from the Victorian Era gothic fiction – Jack the Ripper (only ever referred to as "Jack"), Dracula ("The Count"), and the Wolf Man (known as "Larry Talbot", the film character's name) all make appearances.
+In addition, there is a Witch ("Crazy Jill"), a Clergyman (Vicar Roberts), a Druid ("Owen"), Victor Frankenstein ("The Good Doctor"), Sherlock Holmes ("The Great Detective"), a "Mad Monk" ("Rastov" – apparently modeled after Rasputin), and grave robbers or Hermetic occultists ("Morris and McCab" – based either on real-life grave robbers Burke and Hare or a reference to a real hermetic of the time, MacGregor Mathers).

 Each Player has a familiar – an animal companion with near-human intelligence that helps complete the numerous preparations for the ritual.
 The majority of the story describes the interactions and discussions of these familiars, all from Snuff's point of view.

 Throughout the book, the Players slowly take sides, form alliances, make deals, oppose one another, and even kill off their enemies.
 The plot accelerates until the night of October 31, when the rite takes place and the fate of the world is decided.